fatimakoli/gis_tutorials/01_Creating_A_Basic_Map_In_ArcMap.md

 ![t1-2.png](https://github.com/jai2125/gis_tutorials/blob/master/Images/Tutorial_01/t1_2.PNG)

-To connect ArcMap to your working directory, click on the `Catalog` tab (all the way to the right of the data frame), when you click on it, the catalog dialog box will expand.
+To connect ArcMap to your working directory, click on the `Catalog` tab (all the way to the right of the data frame), when you click on it, the catalog dialog box will expand (You may have to open the catalog tab using Windows > Catalog).
 Click the pushpin/thumbtack icon (it’s small) in the right corner of the catalog dialog box
 (by the X).

 ![t1-2-1.png](https://github.com/alisaalias/gis_tutorials/blob/50374381d33d00ceb24a3403c195723b7a7666e0/Images/Tutorial_01/t1-2-1.PNG)